nikhilnair31/BUILDMODE-Server/README.md

 # BUILDMODE-Server

-This repository contains setup instructions for configuring the **BUILDMODE Server**, including database, services, watchdogs, and NGINX with HTTPS support.
+This repository contains setup instructions for configuring the **BUILDMODE Server**, including database, services and NGINX with HTTPS support.

 ---

 ## To-Do

+- [ ] Add link creatiojn for tracking for posts and account identifiers too
 - [ ] Think of better system to track user interest
     - Maybe a graph
     - Track recency for decay and frequency for interest signals